fujii/fujii.github.io/_posts/2017-06-23-how-to-reproduce-the-segmentation-faluts-on-ryzen.md

 It takes about ten minutes if you are lucky, about two hours if ordinary, never happens if unlucky.

 If it'd happen, collect a coredump file `core` if it'd be generated.
-`gcc` usually doesn't generate coredump because it catches the segmentation faults by itself and output an own error report.
+GCC usually doesn't generate coredump because it catches the segmentation faults by itself and outputs an own error report.

-`libtool` is implemented as a shell script.
+Libtool is implemented as a shell script.
-I'd like to recommend to compile code using `libtool` because it's easy to get coredump of `bash`.
+I'd like to recommend to compile code using Libtool because it's easy to get coredump of Bash.

 Linux kernel may output some messages.
 Take the result of `dmesg` command.